-Student grants and award enhance the learning experience through assistance with conducting research and experience in writing about their research.
-The travel grants allow students to attend conferences that they might not otherwise attend if not presenting a paper and to travel to libraries, museums, and cultural sites to conduct research related to their dissertations.
+Student grants and awards enhance the learning experience through assistance with conducting research and experience in writing about their research.
+The travel grants allow Graduate students to attend conferences that they might not otherwise attend if not presenting a paper and to travel to libraries, museums, and cultural sites to conduct research related to their dissertations.

 Travel and Research Grants

 Travel and Research Grants for East Asian Art

 Open to: University of Chicago graduate students in East Asian Art History with rolling applications throughout each academic year.

 The grant provides modest support for students traveling outside the Chicago metropolitan area to attend conferences and conduct research at museums and other locations relating to East Asian art.
 The grant takes the form of reimbursement for up to $800 for domestic travel and $1000 worth of expenses that would not otherwise be covered.
 To apply, send an email to Center Administrator <firstname.lastname@example.org> with the following information:

 - Name and date of the conference or exhibition, or communication with museum curator for viewing art objects, and a budget listing expenses.